Grab The Serena To Your Blair Because "Gossip Girl" Is Officially Getting A Reboot

 Greetings, Upper East Siders.
 (And, like, everyone else.)
 The powers that be over at WarnerMedia’s new streaming service have delivered their latest teen drama news, and it is juicy.
-Per Deadline, a reboot of Gossip Girl is heading to yet-to-launch HBO Max in the US, and though it’s sans Serena (Blake Lively) and Blair (Leighton Meester), it certainly won’t be missing any drama.
+Per Deadline, a reboot of Gossip Girl is heading to yet-to-launch HBO Max, and though it’s sans Serena (Blake Lively) and Blair (Leighton Meester), it certainly won’t be missing any drama.

 The news comes months after CW president Mark Pedowitz claimed at the Television Critics Association that talks were happening for a potential reboot, but that it would only occur if the original team — Joshua Safran, Josh Schwartz and Stephanie Savage — signed on.
 Bless: They have.